streamdata-gallery-topics/webhook-implementations/_listings/microsoft-graph/apis.md

 name: Microsoft Graph
 x-slug: microsoft-graph
-description: 'Microsoft Graph exposes multiple APIs from Office 365 and other Microsoft cloud services through a single endpoint: https://graph.microsoft.com.
+description: 'Microsoft Graph exposes multiple APIs from Office 365 and other Microsoft cloud services through a single endpoint.
 Microsoft Graph simplifies queries that would otherwise be more complex.
-You can use Microsoft Graph to: Access data from multiple Microsoft cloud services, including Azure Active Directory, Exchange Online as part of Office 365, SharePoint, OneDrive, OneNote, and Planner.
-Navigate between entities and relationships.
-Access intelligence and insights from the Microsoft cloud (for commercial users).'
+You can use Microsoft Graph to: Access data from multiple Microsoft cloud services, including Azure Active Directory, Exchange Online as part of Office 365, SharePoint, OneDrive, OneNote, and Planner.'
 image: http://kinlane-productions.s3.amazonaws.com/api-evangelist-site/company/logos/microsoft-graph.png
 x-kinRank: "10"
 x-alexaRank: "0"